“Co-creation is not about ‘build it and they will come.’ Rather, it is about ‘bring them together and build it with them.’

 Examples: Conceiving and launching a new product, improving a business process, solving an intractable problem, creating an advertising campaign, carrying out a reorganisation.

 Rich Co-creation is a way of designing and conducting project work.

 |GENERIC CO-CREATION||RICH CO-CREATION|

-|Limited range of applications — mostly product and service innovation.||Wide range of applications including product and service innovation, whole systems change, complex problem solving, and expanding value generation capability or utilizing it more fully.|
+|Limited range of applications — mostly product and service innovation.||Wide range of applications including product and service innovation, whole system change, complex problem solving, and expanding value generation capability or utilising it more fully.|

-|Limited set of beneficiaries — mostly customers and service users.||Rich Co-creation is generative, seeking to generate the maximum amount of value for the greatest number of beneficiaries.|
+|Limited set of beneficiaries — mostly customers and service users.||Rich Co-creation is generative, informed by the principle of seeking to generate the maximum amount of value for the greatest number of beneficiaries.|

-|Co-creation capability resides in an organizational function such as innovation.||Co-creation is an enterprise-wide capability.|
+|Co-creation capability resides in an organisational function such as innovation.||Co-creation is an enterprise-wide capability.|